The Cost of Non-Compliance: Why Every Australian Business Needs an EAP

 The True Cost of Non-Compliance

-When companies fail to provide adequate care for the mental health of their employees, they risk a great deal more than simply financial penalties.
-Increased levels of stress, burnout, and toxic attitudes in the workplace lead to decreased productivity, increased rates of absenteeism and employee turnover, and an increase in the cost of compensation claims.
-According to Safe Work Australia, the average cost of a mental health claim is $45,900, and it takes far longer to recover from mental health issues than it does from physical injuries.
-Companies that fail to address psychological concerns may potentially be subject to workplace health and safety sanctions.
-As a result of employees openly criticizing poor workplace cultures, image damage may quickly spread in today's open society, which is formed by websites like as LinkedIn and Glassdoor.
-This can have a negative impact on both the hiring and retention of employees.
-When everything is said and done, failing to adhere to the rules is not just a formal failure, but it is also a failure for the company in the long run.
+There is a great deal more at stake for businesses than only the possibility of incurring financial fines when they fail to offer proper care for the mental health of their employees.
+At the workplace, increased levels of stress, burnout, and toxic attitudes contribute to lower productivity, increased rates of absenteeism and employee turnover, and a rise in the cost of compensation claims.
+These negative outcomes are a direct result of the office environment.
+It takes a significantly longer amount of time to recover from mental health concerns than it does from physical injuries, as stated by Safe Work Australia.
+The average cost of a mental health claim is $45,900.
+In the event that businesses fail to address psychological problems, there is a possibility that they will be liable to occupational health and safety consequences.
+As a result of employees publicly criticizing terrible workplace cultures, image damage may swiftly spread in today's open society, which is generated by websites such as LinkedIn and Glassdoor.
+It is possible that this damage might spread quickly.
+This may have a detrimental effect on one's ability to hire new personnel as well as to keep existing ones.
+When everything is said and done, failing to adhere to the rules is not just a failure in terms of formality, but it is also a failure for the organization in terms of its long-term success.

 Understanding the Legal Framework